SaaS Contract Negotiation

 Integrative negotiation, by contrast, concentrates on striking a mutually beneficial deal.
 When negotiating SaaS contracts, we recommend opting for this approach over trying to outmuscle software vendors.
 Remember that your suppliers are managing businesses too, and a pleasant negotiating experience will pay dividends during any future discussions.

-With this in mind, here are three negotiation strategies that support integrative negotiation.
+With this in mind, here are three key pillars of SaaS contract negotiation that support integrative negotiation.

 1. Research